0131N/HPQC/README.md

 The simplistic model was replaced with a Newtonian spring-mass system.
 Each point  is treated as a mass  connected by springs of stiffness .
 The acceleration  is calculated using the relative displacement of neighbors:

-The simulation tracks both Position and Velocity, updating them via the Semi-Implicit Euler method:
+The simulation tracks both Position and Velocity, updating them via the Semi-Implicit Euler method.

-1.
-2.

 ### Cartesian Communicator